broadinstitute/depmap_omics/documentation/depmap_omics_blogpost.md

 ### Creating your Terra Workspaces:

-use the `data/xQx/.json` which lists the parameters used for each workflows of each off the 3 workspaces in our pipeline (the csv lists the workflows with their correct name):
+use the `data/xQx/.json` which lists the parameters used for each workflows of each off the 3 workspaces in our pipeline (the CSV lists the workflows with their correct name):
 - import the workflows, with their parameters listed in here.
 - import the workspace parameters/data listed in the `GENERAL` field.